snitch-org/snitch/README.md

 Built-in serialization functions are provided for all fundamental types: integers, enums (serialized as their underlying integer type), floating point, booleans, standard `string_view` and `char*`, and raw pointers.

 If you want to serialize custom types not supported out of the box by _snitch_, you need to provide your own `append()` function.
-This function must be placed in the same namespace as your custom type or in the `snitch` namespace, so it can be found by ADL.
-In most cases, this function can be written in terms of serialization of fundamental types, and won't require low-level string manipulation.
+This function must be placed in the same namespace as your custom type or in the `snitch` namespace, so it can be [found by ADL (argument-dependent lookup)](https://en.cppreference.com/w/cpp/language/adl).
+ADL rules can be complex to follow, so if in doubt, simply define your `append()` function in the `snitch` namespace.

+In most cases, the `append()` function can be written in terms of serialization of fundamental types which are already supported by _snitch_, and therefore won't require low-level string manipulation.
 For example, to serialize a structure representing the 3D coordinates of a point:

 ```c++
 namespace my_namespace {